HegemanLab/w4mclassfilter_galaxy_wrapper/README.md

 ## Motivation

-GC-MS and LC-MS experiments seek to resolve (as "features") chemicals that have distinct chromatographic retention-time ("rt") and (after ionization) mass-to-charge ratio ("m/z" or "mz").
+GC-MS and LC-MS metabolomics experiments seek to resolve (as "features") chemicals that have distinct chromatographic retention-time ("rt") and (after ionization) mass-to-charge ratio ("m/z" or "mz").
 (If a chemical is fragmented or may have a variety of adducts, several features may result.)